Working with NHS Blood and Transplant

 What will we be doing?

-20 January – Working with NHSBT through their community grants programme, we’ll be releasing our newest resource designed to raise awareness of Kawasaki Disease.
-This resource will highlight the importance of donating blood and plasma with people of Black African and Black Caribbean heritage.
+We’ll be releasing a new film designed to raise awareness of Kawasaki Disease.
+Our film will highlight the importance of donating blood and plasma with people of Black African and Black Caribbean heritage.
 Diagnosing children of Black African or Black Caribbean heritage can be difficult as some of the symptoms like rash and reddened hands or feet can appear differently, or be less visible, making them more difficult to spot.
 The treatment for Kawasaki Disease may work less well for children of African or Caribbean heritage leading to a higher risk of lasting heart damage, making quick diagnosis SO important.
 Around 100 children of Black African or Black Caribbean heritage are affected by Kawasaki Disease in the UK each year, making them two and a half times more likely than expected to be affected.
 It’s really important that we raise awareness of Kawasaki Disease – so raising awareness with this group of people is especially important.
-Check back here soon to see our newest resource!
+Check back here soon to see the film!
+In the meantime – here’s a couple of sneaky snapshots to whet your apetite!

 How can you help?